-A new SQL script, grant . sql, must be run for each user of Oracle COM Automation for Java.
+A new SQL script, grant.sql, must be run for each user of Oracle COM Automation for Java.
 The script grants the necessary privileges.
-For more information, see "Configuring Oracle COM Automation Feature for Java" on page 2-5.
+For more information, refer to "Configuring Oracle COM Automation Feature for Java" on page 2-3.